Jorge Cañardo Alastuey

 Jorge was born in Huesca, near the Pyrenees, in 1990.
 He moved to Barcelona to simultaneously pursue a double degree through CFIS (Interdisciplinary Higher Education Centre) with a comprehensive scholarship.
 He studied Mathematics (Facultad de Matemáticas y Estadística) and Engineering (Escuela Técnica Superior de Ingeniería Industrial de Barcelona), and won a gold medal in the Iberoamerican Physics Olympiad in 2008.

 He spent the summer of 2012 at the University of Oxford helping develop innovative methods to solve PDEs on surfaces.
-For his final degree project, he was awarded a Balsells Mobility Fellowship to work at CU-Boulder in 2013.
+For his final degree project, he accepted a Balsells Mobility research internship to work at CU-Boulder in 2013.
 There, under Dr. Rob Knight's supervision, he worked on statistical tools to analyze food and the gut microbiome and started contributing to several open source scientific packages.
 The following year he was awarded the Balsells fellowship to pursue an MS in the Department of Electrical, Computer, and Energy Engineering and continued to do research in the Knight lab.

 He enjoys spending time in the mountains to go skiing or hiking, loves travelling and taking pictures, and reading.